Hua Hin district

 Hua Hin (หัวหิน, /th/) is one of eight districts (amphoe) of Prachuap Khiri Khan province in the northern part of the Malay Peninsula in Thailand.
 Its seat of government, also named Hua Hin, is a beach resort town.
 The district's population was estimated at 65,983 in December 2019 by the Bureau of Registration Administration in an area of 911 sqkm.
 By road, it is 199 km south-southwest of Bangkok.

-Hua Hin district is in the middle of what the Thai government is promoting as the “Thai Riviera”, the stretch of coastline between Phetchaburi in the north and Chumphon in the south.
+Hua Hin district sits at the center of the "Thailand Riviera" coastal development corridor, which spans from Phetchaburi to Chumphon, and forms the core of the contiguous Cha-am–Hua Hin urban area.